tsugiproject/tsugi-build/ubuntu/README.md

 want:

 * A demo / developer instance installs MySQL locally in the instance.
-This shoul dnot be used for production - but it can be used for simple demo servers where backup and the ability to scale is not critical.
+This should not be used for production - but it can be used for simple demo servers where backup and the ability to scale is not critical.

 * A production instance expects to have externally provided SQL server,